felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 *combined*.

 Can we go lower?
 You sure bet!
 The bare MiSTer setup (only the Terasic DE-10 Nano itself) will run you 150 USD, and by itself can already do **more than any Analogue product**.
-If you include [an HDMI-VGA analog such as this one](https://www.amazon.com/Moread-Gold-Plated-Projector-Chromebook-Raspberry/dp/B00SW9JI9A/), you could even be able to connect to a CRT monitor.
+If you include [an HDMI-VGA adapter such as this one](https://www.amazon.com/Moread-Gold-Plated-Projector-Chromebook-Raspberry/dp/B00SW9JI9A/), you could even be able to connect to a CRT monitor.
 Now that's a value that's hard to beat.